-THE TRANSITIONAL PERIOD: 1900-30
+V. THE TRANSITIONAL PERIOD: 1900-30

-One of the most painful but also most consequential events in modern LDS Church history for the endowment was a series of hearings by a United States Senate subcommittee, 1904-06, to determine whether elected Utah senator and apostle Reed Smoot should be allowed to serve.
-Among many issues the committee heard testimony on were the "secret oaths" of the temple endowment ceremony.
+One of the most painful but also most consequential events in modern LDS church history for the endowment was a series of hearings by a United States Senate subcommittee, 1904-06, to determine whether elected Utah senator and apostle Reed Smoot should be allowed to serve.
+Among many issues on which the committee heard testimony were the "secret oaths" of the temple endowment ceremony.
 The subcommittee's concern was whether the Mormon covenant of obedience would conflict with a senator's oath of loyalty to the Constitution.
 In the course of the Smoot hearings, the "oath of vengeance" also attracted the subcommittee's sustained interest.

-One witness, disaffected Mormon and recently resigned Brigham Young Academy professor Walter M. Wolfe, testified that this oath was worded: "You and each of you do covenant and promise that you will pray, and never cease to pray, Almighty God to avenge the blood of the prophets upon this nation, and that you will teach the same to your children and your children's children unto the third and fourth generations" (Smoot 4:6-7; see also 1:741-
+One witness, disaffected Mormon and recently resigned Brigham Young Academy professor Walter M. Wolfe, testified that this oath was worded: "You and each of you do covenant and promise that you will pray, and never cease to pray, Almighty God to avenge the blood of the prophets upon this nation, and that you will teach the same to your children and your children's children unto the third and fourth generations."
+107